Week 5: 3D scanning and printing

 Abstract

 The group runs a deliberate design-rules campaign on the specific printer(s) available at the site: overhangs and bridging, clearances and gaps, wall thickness, and angles (supported versus marginal versus unsupported surfaces), aligned with Fab Academy “Testing Design Rules” guidance.
-The outcome is a short, evidence-backed design-rules sheet—slicer settings, nozzle/layer height, filament, and pass/fail or measured limits—so future work on that machine starts from documented capabilities instead of guesswork.
+The outcome is a short, evidence-backed design-rules sheet with slicer settings, nozzle/layer height, filament, and pass/fail or measured limits, so future work on that machine starts from measured behaviour instead of guesses.

 1. Printer, filament, and slicer baseline

-Record machine model, nozzle, bed, filament type/brand, and the baseline slicer profile used for all tests.
+We recorded the machine model, nozzle, bed, filament type/brand, and the baseline slicer profile used for the test coupons.

 Several FDM machine form factors were visible in the lab; the documented tests refer to the specific printer and slicer profile your group selected.